Starters

 Learn from Best Practices

-Energy cooperatives are groups of citizens that organise themselves to collectively take action on renewable energy, energy efficiency or other energy-related activities.
-A closer look at existing energy cooperatives reveals that they are incredibly diverse when it comes to ownership, governance, organisational structure, scale of activities, type of activities, energy sources used, financing mix, etc. They are most commonly distinguished from one another based on their size, projects and activities.
+Energy communities are groups of citizens that organise themselves to collectively take action on renewable energy, energy efficiency or other energy-related activities.
+They apply the 7 cooperative principles in their daily practice.
+A closer look at existing energy communities reveals that they are incredibly diverse when it comes to ownership, governance, organisational structure, scale of activities, type of activities, energy sources used, financing mix, etc. They are most commonly distinguished from one another based on their size, projects and activities.

 Size